jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 ```
 ```
 Witney bus services to nearby towns are frequent.
-This Oxfordshire County Council guide can bedownloaded.
+This Oxfordshire County Council guide can be downloaded.
 ```
 ```
-The route of theproposed Cogges Link road, which would end close to St Mary’s Church.
+The route of the proposed Cogges Link road, which would end close to St Mary’s Church.
 ```
 ```